Online Christmas shopping: Naughty or nice?

 - Check for SSL, aka Secure Sockets Layer, which is a secure shopping protocol.
 Sites with SSL feature ‘HTTPS://’ instead of ‘HTTP://’ in their web addresses.
 These certificates provide that safety padlock in the URL bar of a browser, along with the HTTPS (“S” indicating “secure”) in the address bar.

 - Use a comprehensive Internet security solution such as Norton Security Premium and ensure that it is always up to date.

 - When shopping on mobile devices, use a VPN when you browse.
 This encrypts your traffic so even if someone manages to eavesdrop, they’ll just have a bunch of encrypted data.
-VPNs, or virtual private networks, like Norton WiFi Privacy can turn Wi-Fi into secured private connections.
+VPNs, or virtual private networks, like Norton Secure VPN can turn Wi-Fi into secured private connections.